 Amidst the hoopla surrounding innovative new skyscrapers, it's easy to forget the real heroes of architecture.
 Their designs will not be included on lists of the World's Tallest Buildings, and their names may be quickly forgotten.
 Instead, these mostly unknown designers are quietly creating shelter for the people who need it the most: survivors of earthquakes and tornadoes, under-housed people in impoverished regions, victims of war.

-The nonprofit organization Architecture for Humanity was founded in 1999 to promote architectural and design solutions to humanitarian problems.
+The nonprofit organization Architecture for Humanity was founded in 1999 by Kate Stohr and Cameron Sinclair.
+They believe that architects are trained problem-solvers, and that the citizen architect can solve humanitarian problems through their building and design.
 Through the Open Architecture Network, volunteer architects and designers work with community groups and relief organizations to build sustainable, well-designed structures.
 Worldchanging merged with the Open Architecture Network in 2011, creating a broader, richer community of experts.
 Here are just a few of their projects.